FOX MEADOW SCHOOL

 Parents and others, however, sometimes express a desire to visit schools and classrooms when instruction is in progress.
 To accommodate them without compromising the educational program or safety of the children, certain guidelines are necessary:

-All visitors are asked to sign-in at the office and pick up a visitor’s pass.
+All visitors are asked to sign-in at the office and pick up a visitor’s pass through our School Safety Monitor at the Main Entrance.
 The visitor’s pass must be visibly applied to the visitor’s clothes.

-In addition all children are encouraged to read or be read to for approximately 30 minutes each evening.
-In general homework is not assigned over vacation periods.
-However, assignments that are appropriate at vacation time include reading, research projects, and keeping a journal.
+In addition, all children are encouraged to read or be read to for approximately 30 minutes each evening.
+In general, homework is not assigned over vacation periods.
+However, assignments that are appropriate during vacation time include reading, research projects, and keeping a journal.
 We hope that parents will provide the time and place for concentrated study and will express interest in schoolwork.

 Homework for Prolonged Illness